ramosbrp/angular-register/README.md

 ## JSON Server

-Run comand: json-server --watch db.json to initialize de json-server
+Run comand: json-server --watch db.json to initialize the json-server

+##

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.